Larry is a BAFTA-winning comedy writer and actor,

-(Armstrong & Miller, Tracey Ullman, Murder in Successville, Psychob*tches) and high profile children's TV (Jim Henson, Dick & Dom, All Over the Place).
+(Armstrong & Miller, Tracey Ullman, Murder in Successville, Psychob*tches, Paddington 2) and high profile family shows (Jim Henson, Dick & Dom, Peter Rabbit, Shaun The Sheep: Farmageddon).
 He was a principle writer and star of the

 historical sketch show Horrible Histories, which has won more than 20